caseysinclair/micro-app-demos-monorepo/README.md

-# ✨ Interactive Playground & Portfolio
+# Interactive Portfolio & Development Showcase

-Welcome to my digital playground! 🎮 This collection of micro-apps is where creativity meets code, showcasing not just what I can build, but how I think about creating delightful user experiences.
+Welcome to my portfolio of interactive micro-apps.
+This collection presents a series of focused applications that exemplify various approaches to modern web development and user experience design.

-Each mini-application here is a bite-sized demonstration of different technical skills and creative approaches, built with modern web technologies.
+Each project serves as a practical demonstration of specific technical implementations and design patterns, utilising web technologies and frameworks.
-From smooth animations to interactive state management, every project has its own story to tell.

-## 🎯 What's Inside?

-This isn't just another portfolio – it's an interactive journey!
-Each micro-app demonstrates different aspects of modern web development:

-- 🎨 Fluid animations and transitions
-- 🔄 State management wizardry
-- 🎮 Interactive user experiences
-- 🎭 Creative UI/UX implementations
-- ⚡ Performance-optimized components

 ## Getting Started